ozguronsoy/HephAudio/docs/HephAudio/HephAudioShared.md

 ```c++
 typedef float heph_audio_sample;
 ```
 Type of the audio samples, float by default.
-Can be changed by adding one of the following macros to the compiler options:
+Can be changed by defining one of the following macros:
 - ``HEPHAUDIO_SAMPLE_TYPE_FLOAT64`` for double
 - ``HEPHAUDIO_SAMPLE_TYPE_FLOAT32`` for float
 - ``HEPHAUDIO_SAMPLE_TYPE_HEPH_FLOAT`` for heph_float, which is explained in the [HephCommonShared](/docs/HephCommon/HephCommonShared.md) docs